stevemanderson/wt_test/README.md

 ./scripts/search.sh

 ## TODO
+- with the cache in place and an id associated to the flight, within the TTL of the flights if I increase them to say 10 minutes, I can then allow users to choose the flight and cache those selections in redis with a TTL.
+On the TTL event for the flights, I would invalidate the users' selected flights.
 - there is little logging
     - ~~use morgan for HTTP logs~~
     - use Bunyan for application logs